Click on the Indicators below for More Information

 Commercial Revenue Time Series

-Commercial landings from Hawai’i between 2015 and 2020 were similar to historical patterns of landings, with a downward trend apparent.
+Commercial landings from Hawai’i between 2017 and 2022 were similar to historical patterns of landings, with no trend apparent.

 Indicator Source Information: